Agathe48/robot_mission_3/README.md

 We worked from the previous part to add communication between our agent and we improved their movement.
 In this new part, we will develop all implemented changes and enhancements.

-The key points are the creation of a Chief for each color agents: he's in charge of centering the knowledge (for each color agents), managing its agent for the new covering phase and sending appropriate orders.
+The key points are the covering mode at the beginning of the cleaning to identify all wastes in the map, and the creation of a Chief for each color agents.
+This Chief is in charge of centering the knowledge (for each color agents), managing its agents for the new covering phase and sending appropriate orders.
 For this purpose, we create a new super class `Chief` and we create a dedicated `ChiefKnowledge` class in `tools/tools_knowledge.py`.
-We will now delve into our implemented improvements: the code is based on the previous part, hence, we will only mention changed and/or added behaviors in this part.
+We will now delve into our implemented improvements: the code is based on the previous part, hence, we will only mention deleted, changed and/or added behaviors in this part.

 ### The knowledge